Das Kapital: Capital and surplus-value

 Capital is not a thing (like money or machines) but a process: "value in motion", specifically "self-valorising value" that becomes an "automatic subject".
-In this sense, capital is a historically specific form of social relations—an alienated, self-moving totality with an immanent temporal dynamic that confronts individuals as a quasi-objective power.
 It follows the circuit M-C-M', where money (M) is advanced to purchase commodities (C – labour-power and means of production) in order to produce new commodities which are sold for a greater sum of money (M').
 The increment (ΔM) is surplus value.
 The capitalist, as the "conscious bearer" of this movement, is driven by the relentless pursuit of surplus-value and accumulation.
-Moishe Postone describes this dynamic as a "treadmill effect": higher productivity increases the amount of material wealth produced per hour, but because the value of the total product remains tied to the abstract labor time expended (which does not change), the value per unit falls.
+In this sense, capital is a historically specific form of social relations—an alienated, self-moving totality with an immanent temporal dynamic that confronts individuals as a quasi-objective power.
+Moishe Postone describes this dynamic as a "treadmill effect": higher productivity increases the amount of material wealth produced per hour, but because the value of the total product remains tied to the abstract labour time expended (which does not change), the value per unit falls.
 This compels capitalists to constantly increase productivity just to maintain the same value creation, leading to an ever-accelerating "treadmill" of production.
 In the words of Wendy Brown, this drive makes capital an "almighty shredder of all life forms and practices".

 Surplus-value originates from the exploitation of labour power, the unique commodity whose use-value is the capacity to create more value than it itself costs.
 The capitalist purchases labour-power at its value (determined by the socially necessary labour-time required for its reproduction) and, in the production process, compels the labourer to work for a longer period than is necessary to reproduce the value of their labour-power.
 This unpaid surplus labour is the source of surplus-value.
 The rate of surplus-value (s/v, the ratio of surplus labour to necessary labour) is the measure of this exploitation.
 Marx distinguishes between absolute surplus-value (produced by prolonging the working day) and relative surplus-value (produced by shortening necessary labour-time, typically through increases in productivity that cheapen wage goods).